 Fly control is made more difficult by animal production systems which often seem designed to favor fly production.
 This is accidental, of course, and the unplanned result of not considering fly control methods when designing livestock.
 Including poultry production facilities.
 Fly control measures must accommodate the developments in animal production and housing practices.
 The species of flies, their relative abundance, and the success of fly control measures are all affected by animal husbandry practices.
-Specially housing and manure handling systems.
+Especially housing and manure handling systems.

 A fly control methods management approach, using a mixture of cultural, biological and chemical control measures adapted to the production system.
 This will always provide the most cost-effective solution.

 Although, reliance on the use of insecticides alone for fly control methods rarely provides a satisfactory answer.
 Insecticides are most effective when the fly’s population is already suppressed with proper manure management methods.
 Thus minimize pest breeding and encourage populations of pest predators and parasites.

 Furthermore, flies resistance to one chemical is often accompanied by cross-resistance to other related chemicals.
 Even if they have not been used for fly control methods.